ZenyaIse/Cities-Skyline-Profitable-Tourism-Mod/README.md

 ## Cities-Skyline-Profitable-Tourism-Mod

-This mod increases income from tourism.
+This mod helps you earn more from tourism.

 By default, the tourism income is increased in 10 times.
-Can be changed in options.
+The value can be changed in the game options.

 **Question 1.** Why increase tourism income?
 Because tourism is highly unprofitable in vanilla.
 There are a lot of complaints on the web about this subject.